 It’s not clear why that’s happening, but some studies suggest cooking meat at high-temperatures could lead certain chemicals to form, inducing oxidative stress, inflammation and insulin resistance in animals, and possibly leading to an elevated risk of developing high blood pressure, Liu said.

-It also not clear whether this the same mechanism involved in the link between grilled meats and cancer, he added.
+It is also not clear whether this is the same mechanism involved in the link between grilled meats and cancer, he added.
 There's no conclusive evidence that grilled meats can cause cancer in humans.
 But processed meat, such as bacon or hot dogs, does cause cancer, and red meat probably does, too, a World Health Organization group announced in 2015.